Jameswanneng/2D_flexural_modeling/README.md

 Flexural Backstripping Modeling Toolkit

-This repository contains a Python toolkit for 2D flexural backstripping modeling developed by researchers at China University of Geosciences (Beijing). \n
+This repository contains a Python toolkit for 2D flexural backstripping modeling developed by researchers at China University of Geosciences (Beijing).

 The code was originally created by Neng Wan and later modified by Xueyan Li.

 Key Features: